Arlanthir/notes/CardMagic.md

 6. Remark how this chaotic shuffle not only mixes the order of the cards but also whether they are face up or face down.
 6. Repeat as many times as wanted.
 If at any point the spectator rotates their pack, make sure to rotate yours as well.
 7. In your last shuffle, subtly rotate your pack (easy to do after an Overhand Shuffle, just let the cards in the left hand fall back instead of forward).
-7. Receive the spectator's portion
+7. Receive the spectator's portion.

 # False cuts